 The course will encourage you to develop skills in:

 - Reading a range of historical sources.
-We’ll be looking at lots of different types of sources which help shed light on the history of slavery in Bristol and around the world from merchants’ records of their trade, to the writings of abolitionists and the slaves themselves.
-We’ll be thinking about how slavery has been presented in the media, in film, and in literature.
-And we’ll go out into Bristol itself, looking at how traces of the slave trade still remain in the fabric of the city today.
+We’ll be looking at lots of different types of sources which help shed light on Black History in Bristol and around the world from Black Tudors to the toppling of the Colston Statue.
+We’ll be thinking about how Black History has been presented in the media, in film, and in literature.
+We will explore a range of sources and artefacts in Bristol itself to unpack some of the stories narrated about the city today.

 - Discussion: There will be an emphasis on class discussion and debate as well as on critical analysis of the sources.
 This is a great way to improve confidence and to start thinking about what you are reading.
 This leads towards…

 - Essay writing: We’ll be focusing the opening weeks of the course on planning and writing essays: so don’t panic if you haven’t written one before or if you are out of practice!